 This means that by simply making healthier choices, you can stop and even reverse memory loss and other signs of mental decline.

-Fortunately, your brain is plastic — it has the capability to grow, change and improve throughout your lifetime.
+Fortunately, due to a property called neuroplasticity, the brain has the capability to grow, change, and improve throughout a lifetime.

 So no matter how bad your memory is now, you can halt its decline and even improve your memory provided you start doing the right things.